-- Online Prevention Education: SafeColleges Sexual Violence Prevention module: This required 75-minute course includes information on definitions, consent, healthy relationships, bystander intervention, risk reduction, as well as SSU policies and resources. - Spring 2020: 57 students completed - Fall 2020: 937 students completed - New Student Orientation Summer 2020: - Healthy Viking Healthy U This was a recorded wellness presentation that was part of online Orientation that included content on relationships, consent, and resources.
+- Online Prevention Education: SafeColleges Sexual Violence Prevention module: This required 75-minute course includes information on definitions, consent, healthy relationships, bystander intervention, risk reduction, as well as SSU policies and resources.

+- Spring 2021: 100 students completed

+- Fall 2021: 1,058 students completed

+- Orientation Summer 2021:

+- Healthy Viking Healthy U This was a recorded wellness presentation that was part of online Orientation that included content on relationships, consent, and resources.

-- Viking Plunge September 2020: - Vikings CARE Bystander Intervention: This training program is modeled after University of Arizona's Step UP! program and has been customized to Salem State to include how to be a prosocial bystander, the Step Up! model, and strategies to intervene.
-New students were required to watch a shortened recorded video module of SSU's bystander intervention program as part of Viking Plunge.
+- Viking Plunge Fall 2021: - Vikings CARE Bystander Intervention: This training program is modeled after University of Arizona's Step UP! program and has been customized to Salem State to include how to be a prosocial bystander, the Step Up! model, and strategies to intervene.
+New students were required to watch a shortened recorded video module of SSU's bystander intervention program. unge from this sentence.
+855 students completed. - Fall 2021: Empowering U to Make Informed Decisions- A recorded presentation for incoming students that included content on normative education, harm reduction messaging, healthy relationships, and resources.
+855 students completed.

-Additional Student and Professional Training: These trainings and workshops usually include some of the following: an overview of gender-based violence on college campuses, definitions and policies, an understanding of consent, healthy and unhealthy relationships, bystander intervention, responding to disclosures in a trauma-informed manner, reporting options, resources, or other topics.
+Additional Student and Professional Training:

+These trainings and workshops usually include some or all of the following: an overview of gender-based violence at SSU/on college campuses; definitions and policies; an understanding of consent, healthy and unhealthy relationships, and stalking; bystander intervention; responding to disclosures in a trauma-informed manner; reporting options and resources; and other topics.